Fast View Synthesis of Casual Videos with Soup-of-Planes: Related Work

 In contrast to static-scene novel view synthesis~\cite{gortler1996lumigraph,levoy1996light,Shade1998,mildenhall2019llff,mildenhall2020nerf,martin2021nerfw,lin2021barf,wang2021ibrnet,suhail2022light,bian2023nope,meuleman2023localrf}, novel view synthesis for dynamic scenes is particularly challenging due to the temporally varying contents that need to be handled.
 To make this problem more tractable, many existing methods~\cite{zitnick2004high,stich2008view,Bemana2020xfields,bansal20204d,3dmaskvolume,dnerf2021,li2022neural3d,hyperreel,kplanes,hexplane,lin2023im4d,dynamic3dgaussian} reconstruct 4D scenes from multiple cameras capturing the dynamic scene simultaneously.
 However, such multi-view videos are not practical for casual applications, which instead only provide monocular videos.
 To tackle monocular videos, Yoon~\etal~\cite{yoon2020nvidia} computes the video depth and performs depth-based 3D warping.
 However, the video depth may not be globally consistent, which results in view inconsistencies.

 With the emergence of powerful neural rendering, a 4D scene can be implicitly represented in a neural network~\cite{xian2021space}.
 To model motion in neural representations, ~\cite{tretschk2021nrnerf,gao2021dynerf,nsff,nerfies,hypernerf,nerfplayer,robustdynrf} learn a canonical template with a deformation field to advect the casting rays.
-Some algorithms~\cite{gao2021dynerf,nsff,robustdynrf} utilize scene flow as a regularization for the 4D scene reconstruction which yield promising improvements.
+Some algorithms~\cite{gao2021dynerf,nsff,robustdynrf} utilize scene flow as a regularization for the 4D scene reconstruction which yields promising improvements.
 Instead of embedding a 4D scene within the network parameters, DynIBaR~\cite{dynibar} aggregates the features from nearby views by a neural motion field to condition the neural rendering.
 Although existing neural rendering methods can achieve decent rendering quality, the computational costs and time for both per-scene training and rendering are high.
-Recently, MonoNeRF~\cite{tian2023mononerf} and a concurrent work, FlowIBR~\cite{busching2023flowibr}, investigated priors in the form of pre-training on a large corpus of data to reduce the per-scene training time for neural rendering.
+Recently, generalizable approaches~\cite{tian2023mononerf,busching2023flowibr,zhao2024pgdvs} investigated priors in the form of pre-training on a large corpus of data to reduce the per-scene training time for neural rendering.
 While showing encouraging results, these approaches do not generalize well though and the time-consuming rendering is still present.